Our goal is to share information and products that are truly helpful to renters.

 How long does it take to rebuild credit?

-Everybody’s credit history is unique.
-How long it takes to rebuild your credit will depend on three major factors — your credit score, the type of issues affecting it, and most importantly, your level of commitment.
+The three major factors to rebuild credit score are — your credit score, the type of issues affecting it, and most importantly, your level of commitment.
 This means you could see positive changes within just a few months and, with discipline, you can make a good jump in your credit range within a year.
 For the more hardcore cases, the process of rebuilding severely damaged credit could take several years.

 The most important thing you can do right now is not to wait another day to start rebuilding your credit score.

-5 Steps to get you started on repairing your bad credit
+5 Steps to help you repair your bad credit

 Like any marathon, you need to pace yourself – don’t let the credit repair process overwhelm you.
 We have laid out 5 basic steps to help you begin to fix your bad credit.